vistadataproject/vistadataproject.github.io/demo/index.md

 ![CPRS Patient Select -width70](/demo/images/common/cprs/patient-select.png)

 Before choosing _Carter,David_, look in the MVDM management client and see just how _chatty_ CPRS is.
-Before any patient is selected, nearly 80 RPC have been sent ...
+Before any patient is selected, nearly 80 RPCs have been sent ...

 ![MVDM Client Patient Select](/demo/images/common/management-client/p1postlogsmall.png)